by Lawrence Wilson, MD

 Low Fuel Efficiency.
 An imbalanced oxidation rate can be said to diminish one’s “fuel efficiency”.
 We all know about fuel efficiency due to our automobiles.
 In terms of the body, it means that when the oxidation rate is very sluggish, one does not use food properly to generate much energy.
 It is like driving a car or bicycle in the wrong gear with the engine turning too slow, or pedaling too slowly.
 It just does not work well.

 As a result, the person feels tired and often apathetic and even depressed, and tends to overeat on sugars and other foods in an attempt to clear up the low oxidation rate.

-Some people bum their fuel at a faster than normal rate.
+Some people burn their “fuel” at a faster-than-normal rate.
 These individuals have low reserves of glycogen, a storage fuel, in their liver and muscles.
 If their diets are inadequate in fats and oils, which are higher calorie foods, they can literally run out of available sugars.
 When this occurs, a craving for sweets or alcohol will occur.
 It will eventually also give rise to a large number of common metabolic illnesses and both physical and emotional symptoms.
 View the article on The Oxidation Rate for a better explanation of this complex topic.

 TOXIC METALS AND SUGAR METABOLISM

 Toxic elements such as cadmium, lead, mercury, chlorine, fluorides and copper can block glandular activity.
 They can also block any of the steps in the energy cycle by replacing an essential mineral in that step of the energy cycle.

 The topic of the role of the toxic metals is so large that it is beyond the scope of this article, although it has been touched upon in several places.
 It is just another reason to guard what one eats and avoid all environmental sources of toxic metals as much as is humanly possible.